Drive sales on autopilot with ecommerce-focused features

 The bigger picture: Beyond email open rates

-As mentioned, email open rates do not paint a complete picture of campaign success.
+As mentioned, email open rates don’t paint a complete picture of campaign success.
 High open rates don’t always mean greater returns.

 Although open rate sets the stage for tracking content relevance, there are other critical email marketing metrics every ecommerce business must track, including engagement metrics like conversion, click-through, unsubscribe, and cart abandonment rates.
 Transactional metrics also include the average order value, revenue generated per email, and the overall email campaign ROI.